qwshen/agentic-rag-framework/docs/setup-context-stores.md

 ```

 #### 8. Pipecone

-The following example shows how to use pipecore to store customer documents in pipecone cloud environment.
-Embeddings are generated using the Llama 3 model served by Ollama at http://127.0.0.1:11434.
+The following example shows how to use pipecore to store and manage customer documents in pipecone cloud environment.
+Embeddings are generated using the Llama 3 model, hosted via Ollama at *http://127.0.0.1:11434*.

 ```json
 {
     "name": "rag_pipecone",